Ostyantic/reading-notes/Class08.md

 }
 ```

 For the example above, the condition `true` is being tested before executing the statement `console.log('Hello, world!')`.
-Since the condition returns as true, the statement continuously executes.
+Since the condition returns as true, the statement continuously executes `Hello, World!` in the console.
 This is an inifite loop.